The Best Savings Accounts in Montana for 2024

 Finding your top savings account pick depends on your specific wants and needs.
 Each person likely has different priorities.
 Here are a few ideas that could help you choose what’s most important for you.

-Safety and interest are two of the keys most people look for in a savings account.
-As long as you deposit your money in an FDIC insured account, your money is safe up to FDIC limits.
+Safety and interest are key features most people look for in a savings account.
+As long as you deposit your money in an FDIC-insured account, your money is safe up to FDIC limits.
 The other key is the interest rate you earn.

 Without earning interest, your balance stays the same.
 However, inflation slowly eats away at the value of your money.
 This means the money in your savings account will buy less tomorrow unless you are earning interest.